remix-run/remix/docs/tutorials/jokes.md

 ## Mutations

 We've got ourselves a `/jokes/new` route, but that form doesn't do anything yet.
 Let's wire it up!
-As a reminder here's what that code should look like right now:
+As a reminder here's what that code should look like right now (the `method="post"` is important so make sure yours has it):

 ```tsx filename=app/routes/jokes/new.tsx
 export default function NewJokeRoute() {